mikebrady/nqptp/README.md

 It is a companion application to [Shairport Sync](https://github.com/mikebrady/shairport-sync) and provides timing information for AirPlay 2 operation.

-# Development
-This branch -- the `development` branch -- changes relatively rapidly and may contain significant bugs.
-The `main` branch is the most stable.
-Use it with the `development` branch of Shairport Sync.

 ## Installation

 This guide is for recent Linux and FreeBSD systems.